psahni/aws_saa_prep/11_classic_sol_arch_solutions.md

 * EBS does not allow you to share data, in case of multi AZ, so use EFS with ENI.
 * EBS is cheaper
 * Aurora allows you to create READ replicas very easily.
 Scaling is easy.
+* EFS is a network file system (NFS) that allows you to mount the same file system to 100s of EC2 instances.
+  Storing software updates on an EFS allows each EC2 instance to access them.

 <img width="1105" alt="image" src="https://user-images.githubusercontent.com/84832/224546321-1f1293c4-6bb2-4791-9720-fe69d91f62c6.png">